kon3155/tianyedoctor/content/en/authors/Seungyong Lee/_index.md

 superuser: false

 # Role/position/tagline
-role: Ph.D, Assistant Professor
+role: Ph.D, assistant professor

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Principal Investigator of Department of Physiology and Pharmacology at Midwestern University
+  - name: principal investigator of Department of Physiology and Pharmacology at Midwestern University.

 # Short bio (displayed in user profile at end of posts)
 bio: ''
-weight: 60
+weight: 70
 user_groups:
   - Collaborators